 How much does Long Term Disability insurance pay?

-On average, depending on the disability insurance policy, the long-term disability benefit may range from 60% to 80% of your salary.
+On average, long-term disability benefits range from 60% to 80% of your salary.
 The benefit is typically paid on a monthly basis and often there is a maximum monthly payment which is outlined in the disability policy.
+You should always review your long term disability benefits policy to see how much you are entitled to receive.

 How long can you stay on Long Term Disability?